ASGuard-UCI/FlyTrap/README.md

 #### TGT Evaluation (Partial Evaluation, ~10 hours)

-You can specify the config file from the following list depends on the victim model you want to evaluate.
+You can specify the config file from the following list, depending on the victim model you want to evaluate.

 - `config/final/mixformer_tgt.py`
 - `config/final/siamrpn_alex_tgt.py`
 - `config/final/siamrpn_mob_tgt.py`
 - `config/final/siamrpn_resnet_tgt.py`

-Then, run the following command to evaluate the effectiveness and universality of TGT Images on one model, all the TGT baseline attack patches are located in [`tgt`](./tgt).
+Then, run the following command to evaluate the effectiveness and universality of TGT Images on one model; all the TGT baseline attack patches are located in [`tgt`](./tgt).

 ```bash
 bash scripts/eval_tgt_partial.sh <config_file_name>